SwedbankPay/developer.swedbankpay.com/payments/invoice/direct.md

 {% include alert-review-section.md %}

-{% include jumbotron.html body="**Direct**
+{% include alert.html type="neutral" icon="report_problem" header="Disclaimer"
+body="Direct Invoice is about to be phased out.
+This section is only for merchants that currently have a contract with this integration." %}

-Direct is a payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
-Swedbank Pay receives invoice data, which is used to produce and distribute invoices to the consumer/end-use" %}
+{% include jumbotron.html body="**Direct** is a payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
+Swedbank Pay receives invoice data, which is used to produce and distribute invoices to the consumer/end-user" %}

 ## Introduction

 1. Collect all purchase information and send it in a `POST` request to Swedbank Pay.
 1. Include personal information (SSN and postal code) and send it to Swedbank Pay.
 1. Make a new `POST` request towards Swedbank Pay to retrieve the name and address of the customer.
 1. Create an authorization transaction by calculating the final price / amount.
 1. Make a third `POST` request with consumer data as input.
 1. Send a  `GET` request with the `paymentID` to get the authorization result